When you first bring a new dog into the home, you may look into different ways to crate-train your Doodle.

-Another great reason to crate train your Doodle is that it can speed up the potty training process.
+Another great reason to crate-train your Doodle is that it can speed up the potty training process.
 To do this, you will need a crate that is just big enough to go in, turn around, and sit down.

 These crates are designed to expand with your dog and save you money in the long run.

-But, it is also essential to keep your dog’s age in mind when crate training this way.
-Depending on the age of your dog, they may not be physically able to hold their bladder for a full 8-hour work shift.
+But, it is also essential to remember your dog’s age when crate training this way.
+Depending on your dog’s age, they may not be physically able to hold their bladder for a full 8-hour work shift.

 Provides A Safe Place